bparanj/crystal/computer/electronics/terms/pcie.md

 4. **Backward Compatibility**: PCIe is backward compatible, meaning you can use a PCIe 3.0 card in a PCIe 4.0 slot, but it will operate at the lower speed of the PCIe 3.0 standard.

-5. **Versatility**: PCIe is used in a variety of devices beyond just computers, including servers, set-top boxes, and gaming consoles⁴.
+5. **Versatility**: PCIe is used in a variety of devices beyond just computers,  servers, set-top boxes, and gaming consoles⁴.

 Overall, PCIe's flexibility and high-speed capabilities make it a crucial component in modern computing.